Human Design Manifestor: Strategy, Decisions, and Informing Without Asking

 Why People Feel "Pushed" by You

 Other types' auras are designed to engage with you: Generator auras open and absorb, Projector auras focus and read, Reflector auras sample.
 Yours is designed to clear space for action.
-People who have never learned about Human Design will, on average, find Manifestors intense, intimidating, or standoffish — even when you're being warm.
-That is not a failure of your warmth.
+People who have never learned about Human Design will, on average, find Manifestors intense, intimidating, or standoffish, even when you're being warm.
+That isn't a failure of your warmth.
 It's the aura doing its job.

 Working with the Aura Instead of Against It